ninest/nextbus-website/content/guides/basic.md

 <ImgComp src="basic/service-tile.png" />

-The number in black is the bus number (24), and the other three numbers are the bus arrival times.
+The number in black is the bus number (9), and the other three numbers are the bus arrival times.
 From the image we see the following bus arrival times:

-- <Clr color="green">Arr</Clr> (the bus has arrived)
+- <Clr color="green">6 m</Clr>inutes
 - <Clr color="orange">21 m</Clr>inutes
 - <Clr color="red">29 m</Clr>inutes

+If it says "Arr", the bus has arrived.

 That's all you need!
 You may also see the level of crowded of the bus depending on the color of the timings:

 - <Clr color="green">Green</Clr> means no crowd
 - <Clr color="orange">Yellow</Clr> means little crowd
 - <Clr color="red">Red</Clr> means overcrowded

-So all three bus 24s have a regular load.

 ## 2. Adding favorites